mknutgit/bookstore-drupal-cr/readme.md

 ## Description

-_{This weeks code review focused on site building with Drupal.
+_This weeks code review focused on site building with Drupal.
 No coding was necessary._

 ## Review Requirements: